JanHerca/urantiapedia/output/wikijs/en/article/Jan_Herca/Jerusalem_in_the_time_of_Jesus.md

 Once inside, in the women's atrium there were golden candelabras, with four golden cups at their top, and the temple treasuries, where donations and taxes were collected, were filled with gold and silver objects.

-The facade of the sanctuary, about 28 m\textsuperscript (100 cubits square), was covered with gold plates, as were the wall and the door between the vestibule and the Holy Place.
+The facade of the sanctuary, about 28 m^2^ (100 cubits square), was covered with gold plates, as were the wall and the door between the vestibule and the Holy Place.
 The vestibule of the sanctuary was entirely covered with gold plates the thickness of a denarius and 100 cubits square.
 On the roof were sharp spikes of gold to scare away birds.
 From the beams of the vestibule hung gold chains.
 There were two tables in the vestibule, one of marble and the other of solid gold.
 Above the entrance leading from the vestibule to the Holy Place was a vine, also of gold, which was constantly growing with donations of golden branches that the priests were responsible for hanging.
 In addition, above this entrance hung a gold mirror that reflected the rays of the rising sun through the main door (which had no leaves).
 It had been a donation from Queen Helena of Adiabene.
 There were also other offerings in this vestibule.
 The Emperor Augustus and his wife had once given bronze vases and other gifts, and his son-in-law Marcus Agrippa had also made gifts.

 In the _Holy_, situated behind the vestibule, were found singular works of art: the massive seven-branched candelabrum weighing two talents (70 kg) and the massive table of the shewbread, also weighing several talents.
-The _sanctasanctorum_ must have been empty and its walls completely covered with gold.
+The _sancta-sanctorum_ must have been empty and its walls completely covered with gold.

 The rabbinical treatises speak of ten degrees of holiness on earth, which were situated in concentric circles around the _sancta-sanctorum_: 1) the country of Israel; 2) the city of Jerusalem; 3) the temple mount; 4) the _soreg_ or _jel_, a terrace with a balustrade that separated it from the rest of the temple esplanade, and which marked the limits permitted to the pagans; 5) the atrium of the women; 6) the atrium of the Israelites; 7) the atrium of the priests; 8) the space between the altar of burnt offerings and the temple building; 9) the temple building; 10) the _sancta-sanctorum_.